hadetan/picsmart-client/README.md

 };
 ```

 When the user logs in, he will be redirected to home page automatically.
-Similar thing will happen in Signup.js file, we can just copy and paste this there and customize a little like instead of `/auth/login` we will do `/auth/signup`.
+Similar thing will happen in Sign up.js file, we can just copy and paste this there and customize a little like instead of `/auth/login` we will do `/auth/signup`.

 We do not want the user to access our Home.js unless they are logged in, so we can protect our route like this -